 It is quite possible to argue that Basch displays subtle hints towards Ashe in Final Fantasy XII, although he interacts much more directly with Vaan and Penelo, and often appears indifferent toward Princess Ashe.
 Basch may be more emotionally attached to the fate of Ashe's kingdom than to Ashe herself, but hints of 'something' undefined are there in the subtext.
 Given the purposeful lack of romance in FFXII, interpretation of what that 'something' happens to be is open to debate.

-Dissidia: Final Fantasy has a few teasing here and there.
-There's Firion teasing the Onion Knight over his protectiveness of Terra, a slight ship tease between Vaan protecting Terra, and the closeness between the Warrior of Light and the goddess Cosmos, especially as the former is revealed to be a Manikin of Cid of the Lufaine and the former is revealed to be a Manikin of Cid's wife.
+Dissidia: Final Fantasy has a few teasing's here and there.
+There's Cecil teasing the Onion Knight over his protectiveness of Terra, a slight ship tease between Vaan protecting Terra, and the closeness between the Warrior of Light and the goddess Cosmos, especially as the former is revealed to be a Manikin of Cid of the Lufaine and the goddess is revealed to be a Manikin of Cid's wife.

 Neverwinter Nights: Nathyrra and Valen are totally there as combat support.
 Totally. *insincere smile*